April 6, 2021

 This kind of collaboration is valuable inside of an institution, but something even more special can happen when two institutions come together.
 The perspectives and opportunities that arise make both groups stronger, and new kinds of possibility inevitably bloom as a result.

-Such is the story of Underwriters Laboratories’ nearly decade-long partnership with Case Western Reserve University, where scientists and students alike come together to advance the state of the art in fire science, and train a new generation of diverse, curious, and engaged STEM leaders in the process.
+Such is the story of UL Research Institutes’ nearly decade-long partnership with Case Western Reserve University, where scientists and students alike come together to advance the state of the art in fire science, and train a new generation of diverse, curious, and engaged STEM leaders in the process.

 'Exploring Safety for the Public Good' and Inspiring the Next Generation of STEM